MIDS-scaling-up/v3/week01/hw/Readme.md

 ### 1.1 Host (Computer) Installation

-On your Windows, Mac, or Ubuntu workstation, navigate to the [JetPack homepage](https://developer.nvidia.com/jetpack-sdk-441-archive) (**NOTE that we are using JetPack 4.4.1 for this class**) and click on "Download SD Card Image" in the `JETSON XAVIER NX DEVELOPER KIT` box.
-Once it downloads, follow the steps at [Getting Started with Jetson Xavier NX Developer Kit](https://developer.nvidia.com/embedded/learn/get-started-jetson-xavier-nx-devkit) to flash the SD card.
+On your Windows, Mac, or Ubuntu workstation, navigate to the [JetPack homepage](https://developer.nvidia.com/jetpack-sdk-441-archive) (**NOTE that we are using JetPack 4.6 for this class**) and click on "Download SD Card Image" in the `JETSON Nano DEVELOPER KIT` box.
+Once it downloads, follow the steps at [Getting Started with Jetson Xavier Nano Developer Kit](https://developer.nvidia.com/embedded/learn/get-started-jetson-nano-devkit) to flash the SD card.

-NVIDIA provides [flashing instructions](https://developer.nvidia.com/embedded/learn/get-started-jetson-xavier-nx-devkit#write) for Windows, Linux, and Mac.
+NVIDIA provides [flashing instructions](https://developer.nvidia.com/embedded/learn/get-started-jetson-nano-devkit#write) for Windows, Linux, and Mac.
 You will need to insert the MicroSD card into the card reader and connect it to the USB port on your computer.

+TODO need to remove

 **While the flashing process runs, you can use the Philips head screwdriver to install the SSD on your Xavier NX.**